dejwkubikson/WGE-Coursework/README.txt

 05/04/2019
 - Dialogue editor in inspector properly shows the amount of conversations, options and stores them up to second 'branch'

+09/04/2019
+- Added camera shake when the player lands on ground